wwd7086/CorrelationTrackIOS/README.md

 Update on Nov 24th:
 In addition to the scheduled task, we also finished to UI implementation and System Integration.
 Now, We are ahead of the schedule, so we can focus on improving the performance of the current correlation filter.

-(New Schedule)
+New Schedule

 Nov 28th
    1. Research on AVFoundation
-   2. Research on vDSP FFT Research
+   2. Research on vDSP FFT

    Wenda: 2 Yu-Te: 1

 Dec 2nd
    1. Use AVFoundation framework service to Video
    2. Implement vDSP FFT on correlation filter
    3. Kernelized Correlation filter code up (if time permitted)

    Wenda: 2 Yu-Te: 1

 Dec 5th
    1. Whole system completed, test  and improvement.
    2. Kernelized Correlation filter test (if time permitted)

    Wenda: 1 Yu-Te: 2

 Dec 8th
    1. Whole system completed, test and improvement.
    2. Slides preparation & Documentation.
    3. Kernelized Correlation filter completed and test (if time permitted)

    Wenda: 1, 2, 3 Yu-Te: 1, 2, 3

 Dec 10th   Project Presentation